CubicMinerSteve/Auto-Attack-Fabric/README.md

 # Auto Attack Mod for Fabric

+## Experimental Branch
+This branch is an experimental one for 1.18.x.
+Added "Show Target Distance" feature for test.

 ## Warning
 This mod will be detected by anti-cheat plugins like Vulcan, AAC and so on, which might result in punishments.
 Use it at your own risk!